-If you need a prop, for ice-breakers nothing beats always carrying around with you a well-known book in Spanish, something every educated native has read.
+If you need a prop, nothing beats always carrying around with you a well-known book in Spanish, something every educated native has read.

 Most recently, I've been carrying a copy of "El Llano en Llamas," which is on the level of our The Catcher in the Rye to study while I'm waiting in line for things.
 Educated people see the book, that you're interested in their great works, and already have a more positive impression of you before you've even started your exchange.

 While over my head completely, carrying this famous book of short stories always gets me appreciative glances.
 Even students in Spain are required to read it.
 It's proto-typically Mexican, full of pain, poverty, death and Mexican attachment to the earth beneath their feet.

 Something easier to read and wonderful is "Cuentos Para Pensar", 26 super-short philosophical stories (a page or two each) which the author Jorge Bucay has narrated on YouTube.